authgear/helm-charts/README.md

 |`authgear.appCustomResources.volume`|Object|No|Kubernetes Volume without the name field|
 |`authgear.portalCustomResources.path`|String|No|The custom resources directory applied to the portal server.
 It provides theming for this particular deployment.|
 |`authgear.portalCustomResources.volume`|Object|No|Kubernetes Volume without the name field|

+## Troubleshooting

+### Duplicate Ingress definition

+When you upgrade the Helm chart from v5 to v6, the Ingress admission controller will complain about duplicate Ingress definition.
+To resolve this problem, you have to manually delete the existing Ingress resources first.
+So the upgrade has downtime.

 ## Appendices